neurohazardous/neurohazardous/_portfolio/brainlock.md

 You can find it [here](https://github.com/neurohazardous/Brainlock)

 ## Status
-Finished - Project was presented at the Biohacking Village of DEFCON in 2016.
-You can see a recording of this presentation [here](https://www.youtube.com/watch?v=frAhjtnvkqs)
+Finished - Project was presented at the Biohacking Village of DEFCON in 2016

-<iframe width="420" height="315" src="https://youtube.com/embed/frAhjtnvkqs" frameborder="0"></iframe>
+<iframe width="210" height="160" src="https://youtube.com/embed/frAhjtnvkqs" frameborder="0"></iframe>

 ## Collaborators
 [Sydney Swaine-Simon](https://www.linkedin.com/in/sydneyswainesimon/), NeuroTechX's co-founder and operations director